crm416/crm416.github.io/_posts/2013-05-29-ocaml_dev_environment.md

 ---
 layout: post
-title:  "Setting Up Your OCaml Development Environment on OS X"
+title:  "Setting up Your OCaml Development Environment on OS X"
 date:   2013-05-29
 permalink: ocaml_dev_environment
 ---

-# Setting Up Your OCaml Development Environment on OS X
+# Setting up Your OCaml Development Environment on OS X

 Last fall, I began exploring the subject of functional programming as part of [Professor David Walker’s](http://www.cs.princeton.edu/~dpw/) [COS 326 at Princeton](http://www.cs.princeton.edu/~dpw/courses/cos326-12/info.php).
 Throughout the course, we did all of our programing in OCaml.
 I also spent the past spring using OCaml for my CS Independent Work.
 So in total, I’ve spent a reasonable amount of time around the language, and I think it’s fantastic: it’s got a great module system, plenty of useful open source tools, etc.